2 nights starting from

 Hastings Castle and walking tour

-Before the Tudor Kings established a standing navy, the men and ships of the Cinque ports – Dover, Hythe, Hastings, Sandwich and Rye – provided a fleet to meet the military and transport needs of their Royal masters.
-This superb new tour explores this fascinating region’s 1000 year old history in the company of popular Travel Editions’ historian and guide, Julian Humphrys.
+Before the Tudor kings established a standing navy, the men and ships of the Cinque ports – originally Dover, Hythe, Sandwich, Hastings and New Romney, together with the two ancient towns of Rye and Winchelsea - provided a fleet to meet the military and transport needs of their Royal masters.
+This superb new tour explores this fascinating region’s 1000 year old history.

 |20 - August - 2019||£ 369.00||Travel Info Book Now||booking-journey/#/start/DCP/20 August 2019/|